Sheey11/Sheey11/README.md

 ## Wola! 🥳 You just found Sheey!

-- 😲 I’m currently studying in collage as a 2nd grade student.
+- 😲 I’m currently studying in collage as a undergraduate 2nd grade student.
 - 🔭 I’m currently working at [DaoCloud](https://daocloud.io) as a trainee.
 - 🌱 Currently learning Golang.